jhdrn/myra/README.md

 #### Lifecycle events
 The following lifecycle events are fired:

-- didMount
+- didMount - called after the component was attached to the DOM
-- willMount
+- willMount - called before the component will attach to the DOM
-- willUpdate
+- willUpdate - called before the state of the component will update
-- willUnmount
+- willUnmount - called before the component will be detached from the DOM.

 ### Stateless components
 A stateless component is just a function that takes a props object and